Sumit79-coder/SmokeInTheCity/README.md

 # SmokeInTheCity
-The online home of the analysis code found in the once published ES&amp;T paper.
+The online home of the analysis code used for the paper published in ES&amp;T.